Latest Updates

 Ergonomics

-Both these vacuums share similar components, and this includes the trigger.
+Both vacuums share similar components, including the trigger.
 You’ll need to squeeze this trigger to turn on the motor.

 One downside is the strain it puts on your fingers and wrist, but the trigger requires only a light touch.